ok-nick/opensource.contentauth.org/docs/manifest/legacy.md

 title: Reading legacy manifest data
 ---

-An application should write manifest data that conforms to the recent [version 2.2](https://c2pa.org/specifications/specifications/2.2/specs/C2PA_Specification.html) C2PA technical specification, but should be abel to read and validate manifest data that conforms to earlier versions of the specification.
+As much as possible, an application should **write** manifest data that conforms to the recent [version 2.2](https://c2pa.org/specifications/specifications/2.2/specs/C2PA_Specification.html) C2PA technical specification, but should be able to **read and validate** manifest data that conforms to earlier versions of the specification.
 This ensures that your application is "backward-compatible" and can still validate older assets with claims that were written in the past.

 <div class="review-comment">

-`c2pa.data_mining` > `cawg.data_mining`, etc. were renamed, with xref.

-`SoftwareAgent` is now a structure

-`digitalSourceType` is now required on every ingredient, previously it was not.

 For READING old claims (only) … v1 actions and ingredients
 </div>

 ## Legacy metadata assertions

-Starting with version 2.2 the C2PA specification, provides for a category of metadata assertions that have a standardized serialization.
-Earlier versions had individual assertions for each metadata standard, as detailed below.
+Older versions of the SDK had individual assertions for each metadata standard, as detailed below.

 ### Exif assertion